‘Team Effort’: Local Companies Like L.L. Bean, New Balance to Make Face Masks

-Some of your favorite shoe brands may be on the front lines fighting coronavirus.
+Some of your favorite shoe brands are on the front lines fighting coronavirus.

 Manufacturers like New Balance and L.L.
 Bean say they’ve adapted production lines to make masks for health care workers and everyday people.

-New Balance has set a goal of 100,000 masks per week by mid-April, with factories in Norridgewock, Maine, and Lawrence helping make that happen.
+New Balance has set a goal of 100,000 masks per week by mid-April, with factories in Norridgewock, Maine, and Lawrence, Massachusetts, helping make that happen.

 Local